emmanuelmenon/emmanuelmenon.github.io/about.md

 ---
 # About Me
 <img src="../assets/images/aboutpage-profile.jpg" class="right" style="width: 35%; border-radius: 2.5em;">
 Hey there!
 Welcome to my blog!
 I'm Emmanuel Menon, a world-renowned recluse who enjoys watching films and learning new things, things that I will probably never use in day to day life.
-Pictured to the right is me, emerging from my cave after watching all 10 episodes of the Dekalog.
+Pictured to the right is me, emerging from my cave.

 If you are interested, check out my film reviews on [LetterBoxd](https://letterboxd.com/emmanuelmenon).
 My GitHub is also avalable [here](https://github.com/emmanuelmenon/).
 I've kept a log of all the films I've watched since October 14th 2018, which you can check out [here](https://docs.google.com/spreadsheets/d/17L6FQYznF9GzyKYIwTJBpKd8MP8I-PCeQ8B3RXGwzcY/edit#gid=2079998586/).
 I've also done some basic number *crunch* ing on said spreadsheet to *squeeze* some relatively interesting [statistics]((https://docs.google.com/spreadsheets/d/17L6FQYznF9GzyKYIwTJBpKd8MP8I-PCeQ8B3RXGwzcY/edit#gid=532583700/)) out of it.